Nikhitha-Nadella/Swiggy-Analysis/README.md

 Analysis: Correlate Actual Delivery Time with Rating to determine the penalty for late deliveries, identifying specific city/restaurant bottlenecks for operational improvements.

+You can refer to the complete details about the analysis at: https://wise-guide-b2d.notion.site/Project-ObjectivePortfolio-Project-Case-Study-Swiggy-Sales-Performance-Deep-DiveSwiggy-Sales-Anal-2acb078ce886815baea6ea99c3431b6b